Daimonos/react-native-arcgis-sdk-demo/README.md

 # ArcGIS Runtime SDK for Android and iOS in React Native

-This repository is a proof of concept that illustrate the feasibility of exposing ArcGIS Runtime SDK for Android and iOS in React Native.
+This repository is a proof of concept that demonstrate the feasibility of using ArcGIS Runtime SDK for Android and iOS in a React Native app.

 The demo is limited to the following functionalities:
 - on Android